Medicaid coverage

 These procedures use advanced technology to freeze or heat fat cells, causing them to shrink and eventually be eliminated from the body.

-While these procedures may not provide the same dramatic results as liposuction, they can be an effective alternative for those who cannot afford or are not eligible for liposuction.
+While these procedures may not provide the same dramatic results as liposuction, they can be an effective alternative for those who cannot afford or are not eligible.

 Final Thoughts

-If you are not eligible for Medicaid coverage for liposuction, alternative options exist.
+Alternative options exist if you are not eligible for Medicaid coverage for liposuction.
 Financing plans and non-surgical fat reduction procedures can be alternatives to traditional liposuction.